-By Ally Greco, Director of Communications & Outreach,
+By Ally Greco, Director of Communications & Outreach

-Until last year, Save the Manatee Club (SMC) had regularly received requests for guest presenters to talk about manatees to classrooms and other groups.
-Unfortunately, unless the presentation was in the Central Florida area, many of these requests had to be turned down due to lack of local volunteers or an inability to travel due to location, cost, or staff and volunteer availability.
+Until last year, Save the Manatee Club (SMC) had regularly received requests for guest presenters to talk about manatees in classrooms and other groups.
+Unfortunately, unless the presentation was in the Central Florida area, many of these requests had to be turned down due to a lack of local volunteers or an inability to travel due to location, cost, or staff and volunteer availability.

-This all changed in 2020 when SMC began its virtual volunteer presenter program.
+This all changed in 2020, when SMC began its virtual volunteer presenter program.
 Interested volunteers from all over the United States were able to share their love for manatees by educating audiences through virtual presentations on Zoom, Teams, and other platforms.
-The presentations have been given in many U.S. states including Alaska, Arizona, California, Colorado, Florida, Georgia, Illinois, Indiana, Maryland, Minnesota, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Texas, and Virginia.
+The presentations have been given in many U.S. states, including Alaska, Arizona, California, Colorado, Florida, Georgia, Illinois, Indiana, Maryland, Minnesota, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Texas, and Virginia.
 Two volunteers, Annabella and Kerry, have given several presentations since the program took off last fall.

-Annabella, from Miami, Florida was looking for a new way to volunteer when the pandemic began, as her regular in-person volunteer positions with her parish and at Zoo Miami came to a halt.
-She came across the volunteer presenter position with Save the Manatee Club and realized it would be a perfect fit, since volunteers can sign up for presentations as they fit their busy schedules.
+Annabella, from Miami, Florida, was looking for a new way to volunteer when the pandemic began, as her regular in-person volunteer positions with her parish and at Zoo Miami came to a halt.
+She came across the volunteer presenter position with Save the Manatee Club and realized it would be a perfect fit since volunteers can sign up for presentations as they fit their busy schedules.
 Annabella is a current biology student at the University of Florida and hopes to pursue a career in wildlife and conservation biology.

 “I especially enjoy sharing our manatee facts with younger groups of students who may have never heard about them before,” says Annabella.
 “So far, one of my favorite moments from a presentation was when a student earnestly asked about what other ways they could help protect manatees.
 His sincerity really stood out to me because it demonstrated how much people can become invested once they learn more about these animals.”